Lexicon-LTU-2025/lecture-DOM-manipulation-intro/README.md

 ### firstElementChild

-This property returns the first node thatis of type element.
+This property returns the first node that is of type element.

 [Back to Top](#javascript-dom-manipulation)